 6. Navigating Regulatory Compliance

-• Consult Experts: The tax implications of Section 1256 contracts (like SPX options) versus standard equity options (SPY) are massive.
-Know the difference before placing a trade in a taxable account.
+- Structural Tax Planning: The long-term tax implications of Section 1256 index contracts (like SPX cash-settled options) versus standard equity options (like SPY) are massive.
+Section 1256 contracts get a structural 60% long-term and 40% short-term capital gains blend regardless of the holding period.
+Know these rules before deploying capital in a taxable account.

 How to Start Trading Like Tony Saliba